Early life of Shivaji

-Shivaji Maharaj was the founder of the Hindu Maratha Empire in the Indian subcontinent.
-This article describes Shivaji Maharaj's life from his birth until the age of 19 years (1630–1649).
+Chhatrapati Shivaji Maharaj was the founder of the Maratha Empire in the Indian subcontinent.
+This article describes Shivaji's life from his birth until the age of 19 years (1630–1649).

 Shivaji Maharaj was born at the hill fort of Shivneri on 1 March 1630, which corresponds to 19 February 1630 of the Julian calendar used by the contemporary English traders in India.
-At the time of his birth, both the families of his father Shahaji Raje and his mother Jijabai, served the Nagar Sultanate in military and administrative capacities, although they subsequently transferred their allegiance to the Mughal Empire and the Bijapur Sultanate at different times.
+At the time of his birth, both the families of his father Shahaji and his mother Jijabai, served the Ahmednagar Sultanate in military and administrative capacities, although they subsequently transferred their allegiance to the Mughal Empire and the Bijapur Sultanate at different times.